wish2023/tp/docs/DeveloperGuide.md

 **API** :
 [`Ui.java`](https://github.com/AY2021S1-CS2113T-W12-2/tp/blob/master/src/main/java/athena/Ui.java)

-The UI consists of two main parts: The `UiManager` and `ColorManager`.
+The User Interface (UI) seen by the user consists of two main parts: The `Ui` itself and `ColourManager`. `Ui` handles all of the output that the user sees after launching the application while `ColourManager` applies relevant colours to certain output strings.

 The `Ui` component
 * Prints out results of the `Command` and `Exceptions` component